Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/out_of_order_buffer/out_of_order_buffer.md

 ## Verification

-The out-of-order buffer is verified using a SystemVerilog testbench with comprehensive check sequences that validate all buffer operations, error detection, and edge cases.
+The out-of-order buffer is verified using a SystemVerilog testbench with comprehensive check sequences that validate all buffer operations and edge cases.

 The following table lists the checks performed by the testbench.